ehsavoie/eap-configuration/README.md

 ~~~
 4. Go to JBOSS_HOME/standalone and push the `configuration` dir to the repo (initial commit):

-This step is made just once:
+This step is made just once (already done in current repo):
 ~~~
  cd $JBOSS_HOME/standalone
  git init